GiggleLiu/ScientificComputingForPhysicists/docs/src/chap2/julia-fluid.md

 end
 ```

+The collision step that implements the BGK model is defined as follows:
 ```julia
 # collision step, applied on a single cell
 function collide(lb::AbstractLBConfig{D, N}, rho; viscosity = 0.02) where {D, N}